David Leadbetter (golf instructor): Criticism of Tiger Woods

-Golfzon Leadbetter

-A new era for Leadbetter began in 2018 through a strategic acquisition from Korean golf technology giant Golfzon Newdin Holdings.
-Together Leadbetter and Golfzon have the goal of making it simpler and more accessible for golfers to improve and enjoy the sport at every level.
-GOLFZON has been named “Best Simulator” by Golf Digest Editors’ Choice Awards from 2017 – 2019.
-With the largest industry market share, more than 57 million rounds are played on GOLFZON simulators in 46 countries annually across 5,000 global sites.
-GOLFZON Live Festival (GLF) is a unique online service that provides all users worldwide the chance to participate in global simulator tournaments.
-In addition, GOLFZON’s cutting-edge sensor technology is internationally recognized as the official training systems of the National Golf Teams of China, Korea and Taiwan.

 Video games

 Leadbetter appeared in the 1992 video game David Leadbetter's Greens, a MS-DOS port of MicroProse Golf.
 He also appeared in the Wii-exclusive My Personal Golf Trainer, released in the fall of 2010.
 Trainer is distinguished from other golf games on the platform by requiring the use of the Wii MotionPlus, while also supporting the Wii Balance Board, taking complete advantage of the Wii's motion controls and accessories to provide authentic golf training.

 Personal life

 Leadbetter and his wife, Kelly (an LPGA Tour professional), their sons Andy and James and their daughter Hally, live in Sarasota, Florida.
 He is also an endorser/spokesman for SAP, Callaway, Rolex, and Golf Pride grips.